VKEDCO/BookContentAuthorImageConsumer_00001/README.txt

 4) Targets: Android 2.3+, Eclipse Helios 3.6

 5) To start:
-   5.1) unzip into a folder;
+   5.1) install and register the content provider (source code at https://github.com/VKEDCO/BookContentProvider_000001);
-   5.2) open in Eclipse;
+   5.2) unzip BookContentAuthorImageConsumer_00001.rar into a folder;
-   5.3) install and register the content provider (source code at https://github.com/VKEDCO/BookContentProvider_000001);
+   5.3) open in Eclipse;
-   5.4) Run as Android application to install the content provider.
+   5.4) Run as Android application